 Be adventurous with silhouettes

 There are so many different silhouettes when it comes to the suit these days.
 You could opt for a boyfriend blazer that’s a little more billowy and has a slightly tougher, more masculine feel to a tapered leg for a look that screams sleek.
 I also love a flared pant and a long length blazer for an outfit that has a slightly Jane Birkin vibe.
+And the suit I wore above, is another example of experimenting with silhouettes.
+The style is a little more relaxed, with its kimono style jacket and wide leg pants.

 Keep shoes streamlined